How to Color Scale Per Row with Conditional Formatting in Excel (2 Methods)

 Using Color Scale to Apply Conditional Formatting Color Scale Per Row in Excel

-All the values in between the maximum and minimum values have been highlighted with a gradient of Red and White colors.
+• All values in between are displayed with a gradient of red and white.

 Using Color Scale to Apply Conditional Formatting Color Scale Per Row in Excel